KionoKitse/FridgeMate-P11_00_00/README.md

  * Project documented at https://kionokitse.wordpress.com/FridgeMate/

 ### What's next
- * Update blog content before it goes too far off
+ * Write blog post for updating percentage
  * Format the README.md files for the tutorials
  * Barcode reading tutorial with QuaggaJS
  * Try a shape detection API tutorial
  * Some way to check if a database exists else create it and add data
  * MySQL database backup
- * JSON generator for recipe info

 ### Folders